M.A. in Financial Planning & Law

 Sharpen Your Skills in a Caring Christian Environment

-The faculty of Ph.Ds., J.D.s, and CFPs will prepare you to expand God’s Kingdom by increasing the prosperity of those you will go on to serve.
+The faculty of Ph.Ds., J.D.s, and CFPs can prepare you to expand God’s Kingdom by increasing the prosperity of those you can go on to serve.

 Make an Impact in Your Community